a-rahimi/infixlang/README.md

 # Language Maneuvers

-The language doesn't have functions, closures, loops, or data structures, but we can still build some typical language constructs with contexts and the "if" statement.
+The language doesn't have functions, closures, loops, or data structures, but we can still build the familiar language constructs with contexts and the "if" statement.